finos/FDC3/docs/agent-bridging/spec.md

 ## Connection Protocol

 On connection to the bridge's websocket, a handshake must be completed that may include an authentication step before a name is assigned to the Desktop Agent for use in routing messages.
 The purpose of the handshake is to allow:

-- The Desktop Agent to confirm that it is connecting to Desktop Agent Bridge, rather than another service exposed via a websocket.
+- The Desktop Agent to confirm that it is connecting to the Desktop Agent Bridge, rather than another service exposed via a websocket.
 - The Desktop Agent Bridge to require that the Desktop Agent authenticate itself, allowing it to control access to the network of bridged Desktop Agents.
 - The Desktop Agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.